devfile/alizer/docs/public/port_detection.md

 #### Micronaut

 Alizer checks if the environment variable MICRONAUT_SERVER_SSL_ENABLED is set to true.
 If so, both MICRONAUT_SERVER_SSL_PORT and MICRONAUT_SERVER_PORT are checked (if false, only the MICRONAUT_SERVER_PORT is used for verification).
-Alizer will first look for a set env var in the system and if it doesn't find any it will also look for a dockerfile.
+Alizer will first look for if the env vars are set in the system and if it doesn't find them it will also look for a dockerfile.
 If they are not set or they do not contain valid port values, Alizer searches for the `application.[yml|yaml]` file in `src/main/resources` folder and verify if one or more ports are set.

 The known schema is:
 ```yaml